m1cr0man/blockstaliga/mod_choice_reasoning.md

 to the quantum quarry.
 The regular ender quarry is gone so stripping the deep dark is no longer a thing.
 The in game documentation is not up to date.
 Everything else is present in other mods.

+# EU Elevators

+Not needed because OpenBlocks has elevators

+# Iron Chests

+Use barrels for early game storage, and then just get yourself some AE2 storage